 The cell Facilities / Acquisition might include: Reconfigure office space.

-The first rule for good TCO analysis is to be sure your model includes all cost categories, obvious and hidden, for your setting.
+A first rule for good TCO analysis is to be sure your model includes all cost categories, obvious and hidden, for your setting.
 And, when comparing TCOs for purchase options, be sure to use exactly the same TCO model for all.

 Different TCO’s From Different Analysts?